 Mollies and platys are very easy fish to care for and come in many varieties and colors.
-They can be kept in schools and grow to about one inch in length.
+They can be kept in schools and grow to about three inches in length.
 We recommend starting with a common variety that is widely available, such as black mollies or red platy.
-Some specialty breeds, specific to only one owner or shop, tend to have inbreeding issues and do not make good beginner fish.
+Some specialty breeds, specific to only one owner or shop, tend to have inbreeding issues and they do not make good beginner fish.

-Most mollies and platys are hardy and easy to please fish.
+Most mollies and platys are hardy and easy to keep fish.
 They can eat a micro pellet or flake diet.
-It is recommended to start with a 10-gallon tank at minimum, but know you may have to upgrade as your population increases.
+It is recommended to start with a 10-gallon aquarium at a minimum, but know you may have to upgrade as your population increases.

-With livebearing fish, it is always important to always plan for more fish.
+With live bearing fish, it is important to always plan for more fish.
 Even beginner fish keepers can successfully rear several generations, doubling or tripling your initial numbers within a few months.
 However, you will need to slow production eventually, and unmonitored breeding will cause eventual inbreeding.
 Thankfully, most species are sexually dimorphic and males and females can be distinguished by external characteristics.
 The males have long pointed anal fins and the females have a fan shaped anal fin.
 This allows you to separate males and females to keep populations from exploding.
 You can try a tank divider, but it is safer to put males and females in separate aquariums if you don’t want continued breeding.Continue to 5 of 5 below.

 05 of 05

-As their name describes, these cute, tiny fish are distinctive with their horizontal stripes along their bodies.
+As their name describes, these cute, tiny fish are distinctive with their horizontal black and white stripes along their bodies.
 Another fish that likes to school in groups, zebrafish make great beginner fish.
-Unlike many other pet fish, zebrafish don't like warm, tropical temperatures, so do not use pre-set heaters!
-Zebrafish like room temperature water (around 70 degrees Fahrenheit, or 21 degrees Celsius), so you may need a small heater to keep your tank from getting too cold in the winter.
+Unlike many other tropical fish, zebrafish don't like warm, water temperatures, so do not use pre-set heaters!
+Zebrafish like cooler temperature water (around 70 degrees Fahrenheit, or 21 degrees Celsius), so you may need a small heater to keep your tank from getting too cold in the winter.